ChandanaMandarapu/Javascript-Revision/Basics/README.md

  ## JavaScript Basics: Comprehensive Notes for Revision

-..
-Topics Revised ..
+## Topics Revised
+Variables, Data Types, and Data Types Summary, Numbers, Math, Date, and Time

 ## Variables, Data Types, and Data Types Summary
-## Numbers, Math, Date, and Time

-***** Variables, Data Types, and Data Types Summary *****

 => Variables: let, var, const

 => In JavaScript, variables are fundamental for storing and manipulating data.
 It's important to choose the appropriate variable declaration based on your use case:

 => let: This allows you to declare variables whose values can change over time.
-It's commonly used when the value is expected to change during program execution.
+It's commonly used when the value is expected to change during program execution. let can be reused but we cant redeclare a particular variable again.

 => const: This is used to declare variables that hold constant values.
 Once a value is assigned to a const variable, it cannot be changed throughout the program's execution.

 => var: Historically used for variable declaration, but it has issues with scope.
 It's recommended to avoid using var due to its unpredictable behavior within different scopes.

-***** Data Types and ECMAScript *****
+## Data Types and ECMAScript

 => Understanding data types is crucial for effective programming in JavaScript.
 ECMAScript is the scripting language specification that JavaScript follows.
 Some key points include:

 => Primitive Data Types: These are basic building blocks of JavaScript and include:

+ .
 Number: Used for both integers and floating-point numbers.

+ .
 BigInt: Introduced in ECMAScript 11, it's used for representing arbitrarily large integers.

+ .
 String: Represents textual data and is enclosed in single or double quotes.

+ .
 Null: Represents the intentional absence of any value.

+ .
 Undefined: Denotes a variable that has been declared but hasn't been assigned a value.

+ .
 Boolean: Represents either `true` or `false`.

+ .
 Symbol: Introduced in ECMAScript 6, used for creating unique identifiers.

 Type Conversion: JavaScript performs type conversions automatically.
 For example, you can concatenate a string and a number, and JavaScript will convert the number to a string to complete the operation.

-***** Type Conversion *****
+## Type Conversion

 => Type conversions help manipulate data effectively.
 Be aware of these conversion rules: